-Through our European Union funded partnership programme Creative Futures implemented by British Council, Goethe-Institut and iceaddis, we shall be working with the Creative Industry at four levels:
+Through the European Union funded partnership programme, the Creative Futures I project, which was implemented by British Council, Goethe-Institut and iceaddis, worked with the Creative Industry at four levels:

-For those at the early stages of their careers we will provide Creative Hustles, training and networking platforms in order to support them develop their capacity and their network within the sector.
+For those at the early stages of their careers it provided Creative Hustles, training and networking platforms in order to support them develop their capacity and their network within the sector.

 - To facilitate collaborations, innovation, learning and networking twice over the programme we held Innovation Month sessions throughout the city.